 <DeviceName> is the name of the device for which download into internal flash memory shall be enabled.
-For a list of supported devices, please refer to Supported devices on page 148.
+For a list of supported devices, please refer to Supported devices on page 158.
+In order to start downloading the binary data file into flash, please type in the following command: